top of page

 Tens Test

-Excel Scoring version 3.0
+Excel Scoring version 3.01

 The Tens Test exhibits a lower correlation with mathematical aptitude compared to the PASAT.
 A study conducted among individuals with multiple sclerosis revealed that the Tens Test correlated with the count of enhancing brain lesions.
-Further details regarding the Tens Test are provided in the manual (accessible by clicking the icon above).
+Further details regarding the Tens Test are provided in the manual (accessible by clicking the icons).

 Bicycle Drawing Test